Penguin1899/DevOps_Study_Material/Linux/notes/02_root_vs_sudo.md

 <details>
 <summary>How do you give a user sudo access only for specific commands?</summary>
-Let’s say we want to let user devops restart Nginx, but nothing else—not full root access.
+</br>Let’s say we want to let user devops restart Nginx, but nothing else—not full root access.

 Step-by-Step Answer (Interview Style)
 1. Open the sudoers file safely using visudo: